pumpitupdev/pumpos/README.md

 1. `./pumpos.sh conf-pumptools /mnt/pumpos/piu ./conf/pumptools-cabinet.conf`
 1. `./pumpos.sh conf-boot /mnt/pumpos/piu sgl`
 1. If you have a save backup of some old deployment to restore: `./pumpos.sh deploy-save /mnt/pumpos/piu`
+1. If you want to enable pumpnet on all configured games: `./pumpos.sh conf-pumptools /mnt/pumpos/piu ./conf/pumptools-network.conf`

 ## License
 Source code license is the Unlicense; you are permitted to do with this as thou